 - Chief Executive and/or Medical Director: Clinical, patient or medical

-- Director of Engagement and Income: General fundraising, regular giving, events, corporate, volunteer and volunteering related complaints.
+- Director of Engagement and Income: General fundraising, events and corporate.

-- Director of Engagement and Income and/or EAAA Gambling Commission’s registered responsible persons, Mr C McGeown or Ms C Causton: Gaming related complaints.
+- Director of Engagement and Income and/or EAAA Gambling Commission’s registered responsible persons, Mr C McGeown or Mr S Judd: Lottery or Raffle related complaints.

 - Chairman of Trustees: all complaints, including those already investigated by the above Executive Team members and for which you have not received a satisfactory response.

 For fundraising related complaints please contact EAAA in the first instance.
-We appreciate that things do occasionally go wrong, and we want to put things right, and learn from our mistakes.
+We will review the complaint and come back to you with the outcome.
+At EAAA we are always looking to improve our supporter care and will always learn from our mistakes.

 If you are not happy with the outcome of our investigation and response and your complaint is specifically about charitable fundraising, you can refer your complaint to the Fundraising Regulator within two months of receiving our response.
 EAAA is a member of the Fundraising Regulator which will independently investigate your complaint.
 Contact the Fundraising Regulator at: